archlinux/aur/README.md

 # LICENSE & COPYRIGHT

 Available under the terms of the **MIT license**.
-See included LICENSE file for the full text of the lisence.
+See included LICENSE file for the full text of the license.

 Copyright 2021 **aetherised** <<aetherised@gmail.com>>